feddelegrand7/Rnightly/README.md

 Let’s create a basic shiny app that demonstrates the features of `Rnightly`.
 Here the `trigElement` will determine which shiny element will trigger the Dark/Light mode.
-Note that it’s the only mandotry
+Note that it’s the only mandatory
 argument:

 ``` r